thewebalchemist/myshule/README.md

 The School Management Dashboard is designed with simplicity, usability, and scalability in mind.
 The system architecture follows a client-server model, with the following components:

-1. Front-end: The user interface is built using modern web framework; NextJS.
+1. Front-end: The user interface is built using modern web framework; NextJS and TailwindCSS (Preline UI).
 It provides an intuitive and responsive interface for users to interact with the dashboard.